VarCharMax/NETPythonDemo/README.md

 Particularly problematic was getting modules to load from a .venv virtual environment.
 None of the recommended approaches in forum posts worked.
 I eventually found a solution.

+Additionaly, it runs the activate and deactivate scripts, modified to conform to the ve bin folder structure.

 I should have guessed that there was trouble in paradise on account of the paucity of information and demo code on the pythonNET site.

 The aim in making the Python component self-maintaining is to intelligently parse the Python environment .venv config file to loate the correct references for the Python library.
-Exaclty how this is done depends on how the Python runtimes were installed.
+Exactly how this is done depends on how the Python runtimes were installed.
 It has to be consistent for it to be automatically upgradable.
 For Windows, I used the provided installers.
 For Mac OS, I might have used Homebrew, but I'm not entirely sure - possibly I used a different utility which in turn used brew.
 But the important thing is